sportstalk247/sdk-multiplatform/docs/source/usage/comment_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let batchCommentReplies = try await asyncFunction(
+                let batchCommentReplies = try await commentClient.listRepliesBatch(
-                    for: commentClient.listRepliesBatchAsync(
                     conversationid: "test-conversation-id123",
                     cursor = null, // OPTIONAL
                     childlimit: KotlinInt(int: 50),    // (Optional, default = 50).
                     parentids: ["test-comment-id123", "test-comment-id456"], //  (Required).
 A list of parent comment ID(s) to which comment replies will be fetched from.
                     includeinactive: true // (optional, default is false) If true, return comments that are inactive (for example, disabled by moderation)
-                    )
                 )
                 // Resolve `batchCommentReplies` from HERE onwards(ex. update UI displaying the response data)...
             } catch {